Anime

 The company also plans to expand its translation technology to novels, games, and videos, striving to streamline translation processes in various entertainment fields.

-Our goal has always been to remove language barriers in entertainment.
-With the rapid advancement of LLMs and image-generating AI, a future where language barriers in entertainment are completely removed is becoming more imaginable.
-We are honored to receive support from leading companies and investors and will deepen our collaboration to accelerate the research, development, and commercialization of AI translation for manga, games, and novels.“declared CEO of Mantra, Shonosuke Ishiwatari.
+Our goal has always been to remove language barriers from entertainment.
+With the rapid advancement of LLMs and AI image generation, a future where language barriers in entertainment are completely removed is becoming more imaginable.
+We are honored to receive support from leading companies and investors and will deepen our collaboration to accelerate the research, development, and commercial promotion of AI translation for manga, games, and novels.“declared CEO of Mantra, Shonosuke Ishiwatari.

-Mantra's cloud-based translation tool, Mantra Engine, is designed specifically for vertically scrolling manga and comics.
-The tool translates up to 100,000 manga and comic pages per month, equivalent to approximately 500 volumes, for national and international publishers, translation companies, and distribution service providers.
+Mantra's cloud-based translation tool, Mantra Engine, is specifically designed for manga and vertically scrolling comics.
+The tool translates up to 100,000 pages of manga and comics per month, equivalent to approximately 500 volumes, for national and international publishers, translation companies, and distribution service providers.

-Manga presents numerous translation challenges, including irregular image and text placement, unique conversational expressions, and complex story contexts.
-By integrating manga-specific image recognition and machine translation, Mantra achieved highly accurate manga machine translation.
-This achievement was recognized academically, being accepted as a full paper at the leading international conference in the field of artificial intelligence, AAAI, and receiving the AAMT Nagao Award from the Asia-Pacific Association for Machine Translation.”, said Mantra.
+Manga presents numerous challenges for translation, including irregular image and text placement, unique conversational expressions, and complex story contexts.
+By integrating manga-specific image recognition and machine translation, Mantra achieved high-accuracy manga machine translation.
+This achievement was academically recognized, being accepted as a full paper at the leading international conference in the field of artificial intelligence, AAAI, and receiving the AAMT Nagao Award from the Asia Pacific Association for Machine Translation.”, said Mantra.

 The tool currently supports translations involving Japanese, English, Traditional Chinese, Simplified Chinese, Korean, Vietnamese, and Portuguese, with plans to expand to more languages.